Articles & Videos

 Systematic, Sequential, Cumulative

-Sound Waves is a systematic, comprehensive, whole-school program for teaching phonemic awareness, synthetic phonics, morphology and etymology.
-The updated Scope and Sequence outlines how teachers can use this resource to cover the expectations of state-based and national curricula, and to help students develop the full range of knowledge and skills needed to spell confidently and accurately.
+Sound Waves Literacy is a systematic, comprehensive, whole-school program for teaching phonemic awareness, synthetic phonics, morphology and etymology.
+The Scope and Sequence outlines how teachers can use this resource to cover the expectations of state-based and national curricula, and to help students develop the full range of knowledge and skills needed to spell confidently and accurately.

-All synthetic phonics instruction within Sound Waves occurs in a carefully planned sequence.
+All synthetic phonics instruction within Sound Waves Literacy occurs in a carefully planned sequence.
 In Foundation, phoneme–grapheme (sound–letter/s) relationships are introduced in an order that helps teachers minimise confusion for students who are working with print for the very first time.
 From Year 1, students are gradually introduced to more complex phoneme–grapheme relationships needed for everyday reading and writing.

 Teaching is cumulative, with concepts repeated across years so that students have multiple opportunities for revision.